 -

-President — election, powers, constitutional position.
+President and Prime Minister — election, roles, constitutional position

 -